-As I said, there were some really high-quality posts submitted this time.
+As I said, there were some wonderful posts submitted this time.
 If you’re new to blog carnivals, they’re a smart way to discover new writers that you wouldn’t normally come across.
 And each time I publish a new edition of BTBC, I highlight three articles that stand out from the crowd, the ones you shouldn’t miss.
-There were so many excellent submissions that it was hard to narrow down!
+And there were so many great submissions, it was hard to narrow it down!

 A Reminder & A Win-Win-Win